Ogg Vorbis Audio

-The Ogg format is a container used for storing audio data.
-The term "Vorbis" refers to a specific encoding scheme provided by Xiph.Org, the developers of Ogg.
-OGG files may also include other types of audio compression, including FLAC and Speex.
-However, these files then cannot officially be referred to as "Vorbis" files, since they use a different compression scheme.
+However, OGG files can also use other types of audio compression, including FLAC and Speex.
+These files cannot officially be referred to as Vorbis files, since they use a different compression scheme.
 Also, they are typically saved as .OGA files.